bluealphanumeric9/SQL-Project-2-/README.md

 # Final results

-Please check the PDF report which contains also the queries code.
+Please check the PDF "CTS Capmaign" report which contains also the queries code.